Lithill/Plant-Planner/README.md

 ### Solved Bugs

 1.
-   1. Expected behaviour:
+   1. Expected behaviour: Default image appears on new div if user does not enter a url for the image.
-   2. Actual behaviour:
+   2. Actual behaviour: An error was thrown in the console.
+Function would not work.
-   3. Solution:
+   3. Solution: Since clearing the input fields at certain points of the user journey.
+Input value from the image input field could sometimgs be undefined, and sometimes be a string with no length.
+Added a boolean to reflect this.

 2.
    1. Expected behaviour: